 When I shot him a baffled look, he exclaimed, “I’ll get to how the Fremont and the Cocoanut Grove connected in a moment, but you do know about the fire, right?”

 “Yes, Dad, I read a long piece about it years ago in The Globe.
 How nearly 500 patrons perished in less than seven minutes while hundreds more were gravely injured.
-If I remember correctly a sailor had removed a light bulb in order to kiss his date, and a young busboy dropped the original light bulb, and it smashed on the floor.
+If I remember correctly, a sailor had removed a light bulb to kiss his date, and a young busboy dropped the original light bulb and smashed it on the floor.
 The poor kid then used his lighter to screw in a replacement, but the ceiling material was highly inflammable, and it caught fire immediately.
 Most of the dead died of smoke inhalation.”

 My father nodded as I repeated the story to him.
 “You’ve got the details right for the most part,” he replied.
 “We lost 10,000 men from the Commonwealth of Massachusetts in World War II.
 Incredibly, we lost 1/20th of that number in less than 10 minutes on the safest street in Boston in 1942.
 It makes you wonder.”

-When I shot him an astonished glance, he switched gears and began to reminisce: “Your mother and I regularly patronized the Coconut Grove once she was old enough to drink legally.
+When I shot him an astonished glance, he switched gears and began to reminisce: “Your mother and I regularly patronized the Cocoanut Grove once she was old enough to drink legally.
 Oh, yes, we saw Tommy Dorsey and an impossibly young Frank Sinatra at the Grove in 1940.
-We danced to Artie Shaw, Sammy Kaye, and Glenn Miller there.
+We danced to Artie Shaw, Duke Ellington, and Glenn Miller there.
 The Cocoanut Grove was the preeminent nightclub in Boston for a spell.
 Except for the Totem Pole at Norumbega Park in Auburndale, it was our favorite hangout as a young couple!”

 “Where was the Cocoanut Grove located?”
 I asked.

 “In the Bay Village section of Boston on Piedmont Street off of Stuart – a couple of blocks south of Boston Common,” my father recalled.

 “So what does this have to do with the USS Fremont, Dad?
-I mean you implied that two years later – and thousands of miles away – that you were somehow confronted with the Cocoanut Grove fire once again!
+You implied that two years later – and thousands of miles away – you were somehow confronted with the Cocoanut Grove fire once again!”